voltrevo/monorepo/projects/typed-bytes/examples/Shapes/tutorial/step07/README.md

 ## Step 7: Colors!

-Black outlines on a white background are pretty boring.
-Let's add `outline` and `fill` and get some colors happening.
+Green outlines on a transparent background are cool and all, but not as cool as pretty colors.
+Let's add `outline` and `fill` so shapes can have different colors.

 First, a definition of `Color`: